 - The impact of social isolation resulting in reduced support from wider family and friends

-You should be asked about your mental health at every contact with a health professional.
-By acknowledging these difficulties, healthcare professionals can help to contain some of these anxieties.
-If you require support, you should be signposted to resources which can be provided remotely, where possible.
-If you are experiencing domestic abuse or violence, please disclose this to a healthcare professional who can provide information and support to keep you safe.
+You should be asked about your mental wellbeing at every contact with your maternity team.
+By acknowledging these difficulties, healthcare professionals can help you with some of these anxieties.
+If you need support, you should be signposted to resources which can be provided remotely, where possible.

 Where necessary, women in England can self-refer to local IAPT (Improving Access to Psychological Therapies) services.
 In Scotland, advice is available from Parentclub and NHS Inform.
 More information about mental health and pregnancy, including the signs of perinatal depression, is available from the NHS website.

 Symptoms of perinatal depression include: